iurisman/aws-wordpress/README.md

 # aws-wordpress
-Components required to run my own instance of Wordpress on AWS
+### Eventually this will become a usable public repository of components required to deploy and run one's own production-ready instance of Wordpress on AWS